What is Checklist

 What Else to Read About Checklists?

 Did pilots invent checklists in 1935 for safety purposes?
 If you think so, read “Pilots did not invent checklists in 1935.
-When did they appear?
+When did they appear?”
+It was quite a fascinating research for me.
+And you’ll learn of the previously hidden history of checklists.

-Want to know more about creating checklists, but Atul Gawande's book “Checklist” [4] didn’t provide enough instructions?
+Want to know more about creating checklists, but Atul Gawande's book “Checklist” [4] didn't provide enough instructions and specific criteria for the high-quality results?
 Use the information from the article “How to Create a Working Checklist.”
-At the end of the post, there’s a concise guide for clear understanding on how to create a checklist.
+At the end of the post, there's a concise guide for clear understanding on how to create a checklist.

 Having trouble creating an effective checklist?
 Despite following the outlined critical steps, the essential success isn't achieved?
 Maybe it's time to integrate your checklist into operations and procedures?
 This is covered in the series “The Checklist Is Just the Beginning”.
 Part One talks about transforming routine operations into a physical tool to ensure consistency.
 Part Two explains how to integrate the important steps from the list into mental labor.
 Part Three continues the second part and shows how to turn a checklist into a template.

 Do you think creating a checklist is enough to support flawless processes?
-I’m pleased to inform you that it’s not.
-Developing processes for better efficiency must be supported by the continuous improvement of the corresponding checklists.
+I'm pleased to inform you that it's not.
+Developing processes for better efficiency and better performance must be supported by the continuous improvement of the corresponding checklists.
 The complete description is in the article “Development of Lists and Checklists”.
+Good for those interested in the process optimization.

 The blog also covers formulation, with rules for setting milestones and tasks.
 You can read about these critical items of project management in “Milestone vs. Task.
 Mastering Both”.